egite/Virtual-Radar-Server-on-Stratux/README.md

 - run:  chmod 755 VRS-on-Stratux
 - run:  ./VRS-on-Stratux.sh

 It will take some time to download all the necessary files and packages.
-When it's done, you'll need to download several large files from Google Drive that don't have direct links because they're too large so you'll need to download them from a browser on a computer then use 'scp' to copy from that computer to the Pi.
+When it's done, you'll need to download several large files from Google Drive.
+These files don't have direct links because of their size, so you'll need to download them from a browser on a computer then use 'scp' to copy from that computer to the Pi.

 - Download the 204 MB BaseStation.sqb database from the following link.
   - https://drive.google.com/uc?export=download&id=1amNCk3fMYv3X-eZ1AwDRvVp1PHyDuaL2